 Know the difference

-Understanding the difference between the MNCPA and Minnesota Board of Accountancy (BOA) can be tricky.
-Use this summary to understand which organization you should contact.
+Knowing the difference between the MNCPA and Minnesota Board of Accountancy (BOA) can be tricky.
+Use this summary to understand which organization to contact.

-- Celebrates recently certified CPAs at the recognition dinner
+- Celebrates recently certified CPAs at a bi-annual recognition dinner.

-- Presents continuing professional education that's compliant with BOA and NASBA regulations
+- Presents continuing professional education compliant with BOA regulations

-- Advocates on behalf of members for changes in BOA rules through government relations initiatives
+- Advocates on behalf of members for changes in BOA rules.

-- Processes and approves CPA exam candidate applications
+- Processes and approves initial CPA certificate applications.

-- Issues (and revokes) CPA certificates based on rules established by BOA
+- Issues and revokes CPA certificates based on Minnesota rules.

-- Processes and approves applications to change CPA certificate status (active to inactive, inactive to active)
+- Processes and approves CPA certificate status change requests (active, inactive, retired).

-- Regulates CPAs and firms licensed to practice public accounting
+- Regulates CPA firms licensed to practice public accounting.

 Contact MNCPA customer service at 952-831-2707 or email us for answers to your CPA certification questions.

-CPA certification is regulated by the Minnesota Board of Accountancy.
+CPA certification is regulated by the Minnesota BOA.
 They can be reached at 651-296-7938 or online.